6:00 AM, Moscow time, 11.04.2018

 Spring floods in Russia

 Springs floods are developing in accordance with the forecast.
-Water levels have gone up in Siberia (Khakassia, Altai Territory), Volga (Bashkortostan and Mordovia, Saratov, Nizhny Novgorod and Orenburg Regions), south (Rostov and Volgograd Regions) and central areas (Voronezh, Ryazan, Lipetsk, Oryol, Tula, Belgorod, Smolensk, Kursk, Tambov, Moscow, Kaluga and Ivanovo Regions) due to intense melting of snow and flow of water into rivers.
+Water levels have gone up in Siberia (Khakassia, Altai Territory), Volga area (Bashkortostan and Mordovia, Saratov, Nizhny Novgorod and Orenburg Regions), south (Rostov and Volgograd Regions) and central Russia (Voronezh, Ryazan, Lipetsk, Oryol, Tula, Belgorod, Smolensk, Kursk, Tambov, Moscow, Kaluga and Ivanovo Regions) due to intense melting of snow and flow of water into rivers.